 My background and experience

 I had a calling to train as a counsellor, feeling an innate empathy for the struggle and challenges of others, and ultimately qualified in 2010, studying at The University of Salford with a Diploma in Person Centred Counselling.
-During this time I undertook a placement at Brightstone Clinic, working with a number of clients experiencing depression, anxiety, relationship and many other issues.
+During this time I undertook a placement at Brighstone Clinic, working with a number of clients experiencing trauma from childhood, depression, anxiety, relationship and many other issues.

 Issues I can provide support with: